 - Recycle.
 Recycling bins are located throughout campus.
 If you purchase products for use on campus, don’t forget to buy products made from recycled materials to close the loop.

 - Compost.
-Place food waste, Earth Choice products, and to-go containers on the dish return carousel in the dining hall in Coeur de Catherine.
+Place food scraps and compostable items in the green compost bins located throughout campus or on the dish return carousel in the dining hall in Coeur de Catherine.
 Students can provide composting options at club meetings and events by contacting email@example.com.
 Students can make a big difference by aiming to make their events zero-waste!

 - Minimize waste.
 Do you really need to buy it?
 Can it be reused?